Madirasi

-Madirasi is a 2012 Malayalam action comedy film directed by Shaji Kailas and starring Jayaram, Meera Nandan, Meghana Raj, Kalabhavan Mani, Tini Tom, John Vijay and Kailash.
+Madirasi is a 2012 Indian Malayalam action comedy film directed by Shaji Kailas, starring Jayaram, Meera Nandan, Meghana Raj, Kalabhavan Mani, Tini Tom, John Vijay, and Kailash.
 The film is based on a series of true incidents that took place in the city of Madras, known in Malayalam as "Madirasi".
-Madirasi is however described as a part of Coimbatore in the film.
+Madirasi is, however, described as a part of Coimbatore in the film.

 Plot

-The film tells the story of Chandran Pillai (Jayaram), a widower from a village in Kerala.
-Bhama (Meera Nandan), who is a teacher, wants to marry Chandran Pillai and be a mother to his son, whom she likes a lot.
-The story begins with a Delhi-based young journalist named Jayakrishnan (Kailash) getting kidnapped.
-In the meantime, Chandran Pillai travels to Madirasi, to buy for his son a brand new cycle.
-There he is drawn into a very vicious circle when he goes probing the disappearance of Johny (Kalabhavan Mani), a police constable.
+The film tells the story of Chandran Pillai, a widower from a village in Kerala.
+Bhama, a teacher, wants to marry Chandran Pillai and be a mother to his son, whom she likes a lot.
+The story begins with a Delhi-based young journalist named Jayakrishnan getting kidnapped.
+In the meantime, Chandran Pillai travels to Madirasi, to buy his son a bicycle.
+He is drawn into a vicious circle when he goes probing the disappearance of Johny, a police constable.